haxplore/MqttLoggerLite/README.md

 # MqttLoggerLite

-This application saves MQTT messages coming from a Sonoff POW (flashed with Tasmota) in a simple DB.
+This application saves MQTT messages coming from a Sonoff POW (flashed with Tasmota) in MongoDB.

 ## Background
-Just wanted to know how much electricity is being used by different devices around the house.
+Just wanted to know how much electricity is being used by different devices around the house, and see the profile of usage.

 ## The device
 [Tasmota](https://tasmota.github.io/docs/) is an awesome firmware developed for 'smart' devices, including power meters.
 I happened to have an old [Sonoff POW](https://templates.blakadder.com/sonoff_Pow.html).
 It will send (publish) readings every 5 mins to an MQTT broker.
 The message looks like this: